therssproject/documentation/docs/examples/discord-webhook.md

 ---
-title: Example: Discord Webhook
+title: Discord Webhook
-nav_order: 7
+nav_order: 1
+parent: Examples
 ---

-# Example: Discord Webhook
+# Discord Webhook

 Send messages to a channel on a Discord server using the Discord Webhook Integration.